chef/automate/components/automate-chef-io/content/docs/backup.md

 chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight
 ```

-If the restore is successful, you will see the following message at the end of the status output:
+A successful restore shows the timestamp of the backup used at the end of the status output:

 ```shell
 Success: Restored backup 20180517223558